 To call this game unique is an understatement.
 It has uniqueness attached to it in every aspect, from the stunning, hand-painted visuals, the greatly necessary variety in gameplay, and the intricate and wonderful story.
 Influence for this title can be very easily identified, but all its influences have had an extremely positive effect and allowed for the making of a very different and gripping experience.

 Overall, Child of Light is an artistic tour de force of a video game, with great gameplay, great visuals, and a great story.
 I think if it were to have been made to last a whole lot longer, then it would have been a much greater force to be reckoned with.
-But regardless, this game is, to me, one of the standout titles of this year so far.
+But regardless, this game is, to me, one of the standout titles of 2014.